pwilmart/pwilmart.github.io/_posts/2020-07-24-Houston-we-have-a-discrepancy.md

 The numbers of DE candidates from Figure 8A (the first table above) are in the same ballpark and have an average total of 596.
 The number for my starting data are also similar (ignoring the Bonferroni correction numbers) and average 1456.
 That is a factor of 2.5 more DE candidates.
 The number of putative testable proteins is also rather different: 5728 versus 4132.
 My testing input starts with 72% as many proteins.
 The extra 1600 testable proteins for MSstatsTMT might have been expected to add to the DE candidate numbers.

 This situation is like throwing three darts at a dartboard to see which is closer to the bullseye.
 However, the three darts all completely missed the dartboard and stuck in the wall instead.
 You can still see which one was closest to the bullseye, but what is the point?
-Why are the results in MSstatsTMT so awful?
+Why are the results in MSstatsTMT so different?

 For this dataset, the starting data (the RAW files) is the same.
 Things diverge after that.
 We have two different search engines (MSFragger versus Comet) using different FASTA files (a large, redudant database versus a canonical database).
 The other (big picture) search setting are similar.
 PSM FDR control is a little different (modeling versus empirical).
 There is quite a bit of filtering of data described in the MSstatsTMT paper.
 Long story short, the starting data for the statistical testing presented in Figure 8A is different from the starting data for the statistical testing that I did.
 I think the different starting data is where the discrepancy lies.